 The Antique Gas and Steam Engine Museum is only a few miles from Sherline’s facility in Vista.
 It has an excellent permanent exhibit of steam and gas engines, many of which saw life on the farm many years ago.
 From tractors to sawmills, to food harvesting and processing equipment, there’s plenty to see.
 Several times a year they also have special events where much of the equipment can be seen running and additional displays of tractors and steam engines are brought it.
 The museum is located at 2040 N. Santa Fe Avenue, Vista, CA 92081.
 Their phone numbers are (760) 941-1791 or (800) 5-TRACTOR.
 If you are planning to visit Sherline, you might want to include the museum in your day’s tour.

-The Miniature Engineering Craftsmanship Museum—The Craftsmanshiop Museum used to be housed on the Sherline Products premesis, however, the collection grew so large it was moved to a new location just a short distance for the Sherline facility.
+The Miniature Engineering Craftsmanship Museum—The Craftsmanship Museum used to be housed on the Sherline Products premises, however, the collection grew so large it was moved to a new location just a short distance from the Sherline facility.
 They run multiple demonstrations of the machine shop and engines during business hours.
-In additon to the working engines the collection includes scale models of planes, trains and automobiles (and yes, boats), antique models, doll houses, etc. The museum is located at 3190 Lionshead Avenue, Carlsbad, CA 92010.
-You may contact the museum at 760-727-9492 or by email at email@example.com.
+In addition to the working engines, the collection includes scale models of planes, trains, and automobiles (and yes, boats), antique models, doll houses, etc. The museum is located at 3190 Lionshead Avenue, Carlsbad, CA 92010.
+You may contact the museum at 760-727-9492 or by email at firstname.lastname@example.org.
 Admission is free.

 Other Interesting Websites

 Chock full of information, tips, achievements from the bizarre to brilliant, and just some other cool stuff.